flamelab-iisc/flamelab-iisc.github.io/content/post/2024_indo_german_workshop/index.md

 Shiva Sai, Priyabrat Dash, Raj Maddipati attended the Indo-German Workshop on Hardware Aware Scientific Computing (IGWHASC).

 <!--more-->
-Shiva Sai presented the poster on "An a-posteriori analysis of co-kurtosis PCA based dimensionality reduction using Neural ODE".

 Raj presented on "Novel multi-scale modeling methodology for chemical kinetic modeling of fuel oxidation using atomistic calculations".

-Raj was awarded the Best Poster Award.
+He was awarded the Best Poster Presentation Award.

+Shiva presented the poster on "An a-posteriori analysis of co-kurtosis PCA based dimensionality reduction using Neural ODE".

+Priyabrat presented the poster on "Super-Resolution of Turbulent Fields Using Deep Learning, with an emphasis on physics-guided self-supervised models".